MicroTed/ncpartest/README.md

 The namelist mainly controls the number of processors (nprocx, nprocy) and whether to use the HDF5 interface (parallelio_type = 1) or the pnetcdf interface (parallelio_type = 2 )

-regfile = 'registry' file, which has a list of variables (0D, 1D, 2D, 3D) with attributes (time dependence and other)

 &params
   nx = 40,
   ny = 40,